 Adapt Your Palate to Enjoy The Flavors of Fruit

 Seasonally grown fruit flavors are delicate.
-It's impossible to really experience their subtlety fully if you often eat highly flavored, spicy or rich foods and especially if you regularly eat hyper-palatable ultra-processed foods which are often made with flavor enhancers, additives, and artificial colors to excite your tastebuds and light up the pleasure sensors in your brain.
+It's impossible to really experience their subtlety fully if you often eat highly flavored, spicy or rich foods and especially if you regularly eat hyper-palatable ultra-processed foods made with flavor enhancers, additives, and artificial colors to excite your tastebuds and light up the pleasure sensors in your brain.

 How and Where to Buy Fruit